MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 Running the resulting **main.exe** at the command line, will result in the formatted error report seen below.

-Consider the overlayed, red boxes which high light seven key pieces of information:
+Consider the overlaid, red boxes that high light seven key pieces of information:

 ![basic-global-overflow](SRC_CODE/asan-top-level/basic-global-overflow.PNG)

 **From top to bottom**

-1. This is a global-buffer-overflow
+1. The memory safety bug is a global-buffer-overflow.
-2. A write of 4 bytes (32-bits) was outside any user defined variable.
+2. There were **4 bytes** (32 bits) **stored** outside any user-defined variable.
 3. The store took place in function `main()` defined in file `basic-global-overflow.cpp` on line 7.
 4. The variable, named `x`, defined in basic-global-overflow.cpp on line 3 starting at column 8
 5. This global variable `x` is of size 400 bytes
 6. The exact [shadow byte](./asan-shadowbytes.md) describing the address targeted by the store had a value of `0xf9`
 7. The shadow byte legend says `0xf9` is an area of padding to the right of `int x[100]`

-**Note:**  The function names in the call stack are produced through the [LLVM symbolizer](https://llvm.org/docs/CommandGuide/llvm-symbolizer.html) which is invoked by the runtime upon error.
+**Note:**  The function names in the call stack are produced through the [LLVM symbolizer](https://llvm.org/docs/CommandGuide/llvm-symbolizer.html) that is invoked by the runtime upon error.

 ## Using the Address Sanitizer from Visual Studio